-1. No person may drill a new non-exempt well without first obtaining a drilling permit from the District.
-A new well described in Rule 7.10(1) must obtain a drilling permit and be registered.

-- 2. No person may re-drill, alter or replace a well exempt under 7.10(2)(b) without first obtaining a new or amended drilling permit from the Railroad Commission, or a permit from the District.
+- No person may drill a new non-exempt well without first obtaining a drilling permit from the District.
+A new exempt well as described in Rule 7.10(1) must obtain a certificate to proceed with drilling and be registered with the District. - 2.
+No person may re-drill, alter or replace a well exempt under 7.10(2)(b) without first obtaining a new or amended drilling permit from the Railroad Commission, or a permit from the District.
 The application may be made to the District.
 [Added April 8, 2008] - 3.
 A violation occurs on the first day the drilling, alteration, or operation without a permit or registration begins, and continues each day thereafter until the appropriate permit or registration is issued.
 A well is "altered" under these rules if the well is changed or modified to produce from a different zone or formation, the well is re-drilled, the casing, pump or pump column are modified, or if the production capacity or the rate of production of the well is increased. - 4.
 No person may increase the production rate or the size of a non-exempt well or well pump to exceed the production rate, or size of the well or well pump authorized in the permit, and no person may increase the production rate or size of a well or well pump of a well that is exempt under Rule 7.10(1)(a) or (b), or Rule 7.10(2)(a) to increase the production capacity of the well to more than 25,000 GPD, without first applying for and obtaining a permit from the District. - 5.
-A well owner shall apply for a permit, or registration as applicable, to re-drill, alter or replace a permitted well, or a registered well that is described in Rule 7.10(1) and that remains an exempt well, by filing an application to amend such permit or registration and providing such information as may be required by the general manager under the following conditions: [Amended April 8, 2008] - a. the replacement well must be drilled within 30 feet of the location of the well being replaced; - b. the replacement well shall not be located any closer to any other permitted or registered well than the well being replaced, unless the new location complies with the minimum spacing requirements of these rules; - c. the replacement well or pump shall not be larger in size or capacity than the well being replaced so as to increase the rate of production; and - d. if a replacement well is drilled, the well owner must cease production from the well being replaced and begin pursuit of compliance with the well closure requirements of the District for the well being replaced. - 6.
-The owner of a well that is exempt under Rule 7.10(2) or Rule 7.10(3) shall not be required to obtain a permit from the District to re-drill, alter or replace such well if the re-drilled, altered or replaced well is authorized by a permit amendment or new permit issued by the Railroad Commission, provided that all such re-drilled, altered, replaced or relocated wells shall, except for a well described in Rules 4.2(6) or (7), or Rule 7.10(2)(c), comply with the spacing requirements set forth in Section 4 of these rules.
-[Amended April 8, 2008] - 7.
-Applications submitted under Rule 7.13(2) to re-drill, alter or replace a well described in Rule 4.2(7) may be granted by the general manager without notice and public hearing.
-If the general manager finds the application requires a public hearing and/or compliance with the spacing requirements, the applicant may appeal to the Board.
-Upon considering the application the Board
+A well owner shall apply for a permit, or registration as applicable, to re-drill, alter or replace a permitted well, or a registered well that is described in Rule 7.10(1) and that remains an exempt well, by filing an application to amend such permit or registration and providing such information as may be required by the general manager under the following conditions: [Amended April 8, 2008] - a. the replacement well must be drilled within 30 feet of the location of the well being replaced; - the replacement well shall not be located any closer to any other permitted or registered well than the well being replaced, unless the new location complies with the minimum spacing requirements of these rules; - the replacement well or pump shall not be larger in size or capacity than the well being replaced so as to increase the rate of production; and - d. if a replacement well is drilled, the well owner must cease production from the well being replaced and begin pursuit of compliance with the well closure requirements of the District for the well being replaced.